 My Awesome Japan Adventure: A Diary About the Best 4 Months Ever! by Rebecca Otowa

-Brightly-colored graphics stand out in this easy-to-read journal of a 5th grader who is an exchange student in Japan.
+Brightly colored graphics stand out in this easy-to-read journal of a 5th grader who is an exchange student in Japan.
 He attends school, eats new food, and learns all about Japan.

 Samurai Shortstop by Alan Gratz

-Toyo lives at boarding school in 1890 Japan.
+Toyo lives at a boarding school in 1890 Japan.
 He loves the new game of besuboru (baseball) even though his father, a traditional man, hates the Western game’s influence.
 Toyo wants to find a way to honor and understand his heritage yet also play the game he loves.

 White Crane (Samurai Kids) by Sandy Russell

 Niya wants to be a samurai yet that won’t be easy— not when he only has one leg.
 He’s determined to achieve his goal and is finally accepted as a trainee at the Cockroach Ryu where he’ll prepare to fight in the Trainee Samurai Games.

 The Young Samurai by Chris Bradford